sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 12. Review the settings then click `Next` twice (do not activate the API yet).
 13. Review the summary to ensure the API was created properly, and then click the `Edit API` button.

-**For the AcmeMartUtilityAPI** you will need to modify your invoke URL to look like the following:
+**For the AcmeMartUtilityAPI** ensure your invoke URL to looks like the following:

 `http://(yourapp ip):(your port)$(request.path)$(request.search)`